 FREE is the most attractive word on the internet, so much so that people are still fooled by it, despite them knowing all too well, that there’s always a catch.
-As one of my friends said, if you’re not paying for anything – then you’re the product.
+As one of our friends said, if you’re not paying for anything – then you’re the product.

-So my friend politely asked them if they were managing a fund, and then asked if they were planning to charge any fees for that.
+So our friend politely asked them if they were managing a fund, and then asked if they were planning to charge any fees for that.
 The fund manager blurted out, that they would charge the “2% industry-standard management fee”.

 So our friend asked them what this was for, and the manager went on a tirade of all the things they had to do with the fees, as he tried to justify that 2%.